 How much of the world's oil comes from Russia?

 Russia is the world’s largest oil exporter.
-Most of its oil – 60% – goes to Europe, and 20% goes to China.
+Before the war, most of its oil – 60% – went to Europe, and 20% went to China.

 How much oil and gas do the US and Europe get from Russia?

 In 2021, the US did not import significant quantities of oil or gas from Russia.
 The US did import some specialised petroleum products like crude oil from Russia, and the country provides 20% of US imports of such products.
 The US embargo on Russian fossil fuels will prevent the import of these specialised products (more on this below).

 What is the difference between sanctions and an embargo?